When To Call A DUI Attorney

-Getting a DUI (DUII in Oregon) can be an overwhelming whirlwind.
-Once you have been pulled over and arrested, it can be difficult in the moment to determine what your next step should be, and when to call a DUI Attorney.
+In Oregon, getting charged with driving under the influence of intoxicants (DUII) can be an overwhelming whirlwind.
+Once you have been pulled over and arrested, it can be difficult in that moment to determine what your next step should be and when to call a DUI attorney.
 By understanding your rights and the types of representation available to you, you may have a better chance at reduced penalties.

 If you request an attorney, the police have to stop questioning you until your lawyer arrives.
 If you’re concerned about implicating yourself in a further crime, or if your drunk driving caused an accident, you should call a local DUI attorney immediately.

-After being released from jail, you have ten days to request a DMV hearing to challenge your license suspension.
-If you have not consulted a DUI Attorney upon arrest, this is another opportunity to hire a lawyer.
-While we can’t make legal recommendations, it’s very unlikely that you will win a DMV hearing without a lawyer.
+After being released from jail, you have 10 days to request an Oregon Driver & Motor Vehicle Services (DMV) hearing to challenge your license suspension.
+If you have not consulted a DUI attorney upon arrest, this is another opportunity to hire a lawyer.
+While attorneys can’t make legal recommendations, it’s very unlikely that you will win a DMV hearing without a lawyer.
 If you’re worried about losing your license because of employment, a DMV hearing is the only way to prevent license suspension.

 There is another opportunity to consult with a DUI attorney: before your trial.
 You can choose any number of options, including:

-- No Lawyer: Again, we cannot give you legal counsel without knowing the full extent of your case, but it is extremely unlikely that you will be able to represent yourself and also get reduced penalties or jail time during your sentencing.
+- No lawyer: Again, attorneys cannot give you legal counsel without knowing the full extent of your case, but it is extremely unlikely that you will be able to represent yourself and also get reduced penalties or jail time during your sentencing.

 There are some basic questions that can help you determine who to hire as a DUI attorney, including: